Eduard Glaser: Background

 Eduard Glaser was born in the Bohemian village of Deutsch Rust on 15 March 1855, into a Jewish merchant family.
 He moved to Prague at the age of sixteen.
 In order to earn his livelihood, he began working as a private tutor in the home of an aristocratic family while, at the same time, he studied mathematics at the Polytechnic in Prague, along with physics, astronomy, geology, geography, geodesy and Arabic which he accomplished in 1875.
 Certain publications concerning the journeys of Livingstone in Africa in the last quarter of the 19th century inspired within him a similar drive and ambition to set out on a journey in quest of ancient cultures.

 In Vienna, Glaser successfully concluded his studies in Arabic and enrolled thereafter in an astronomy class.
-From 1877 Glaser, served as an assistant in the observatory in Vienna for a period of three years.
-An important turning point in his academic education came in 1880, when Glaser enrolled in David Heinrich Müller's class for the study of Sabaean grammar, the founder of South Arabian studies in Austria.
+From 1877 Glaser served as an assistant in the observatory in Vienna for a period of three years.
+An important turning point in his academic education came in 1880, when Glaser enrolled in a class for the study of Sabaean grammar given by David Heinrich Müller, the founder of South Arabian studies in Austria.
 Müller suggested to him that he travel to Yemen, offering him a stipend that was to be provided by the Academy of Sciences of Vienna for the purpose of copying down Sabaean inscriptions.
 Even though his position in the observatory gave him a sense of financial security, he preferred to resign from that post in 1880 – wishing instead to dedicate the remainder of his life to the study of South Arabia's ancient history (Dostal 1990, p.
 17).
-When it became clear to him that his mission would be delayed on account of technical and personal problems, he resorted to his "French connections."
+When it became clear to him that his mission would be delayed on account of technical and personal problems, he resorted to his "French connections".
 A scholarship from the Académie des Inscriptions et Belles Lettres in Paris enabled him to travel to Yemen in 1882.
 The condition of his French sponsors was that they would receive the results of his findings, especially the inscriptions that he had been so fortunate to have copied down.
 On 11 October 1882, he arrived at the port of Hodeida (Yemen).

 Since Glaser had to wait for many months in Sana'a before he could receive a permit enabling him to travel in Yemen, the French doubted whether he would ever deliver the promised inscriptions, and, so, eventually, they cut off their financial support to him in 1883.
 During this most troubling time, he wrote to Kaiser Franz Josef I, describing the importance of his mission and mentioning his financial hardships.
 The Kaiser allotted him out of his own personal fund the humble sum of 800 dollars.
 Despite such a gift, Glaser was compelled to shorten his stay in Yemen.